araggohnxd/ft_cli/README.md

 ## WARNING!

 **ft_cli** aims to be a swift solution to the repetitive headache of creating the same file structure every time you start a new project.
 However, keep in mind that you should know how to start your own projects without needing it.
 It is a mere convenience for us cadets, but shouldn't be seen as a replacement to basic knowledge.
 Learning how to create a Makefile and a fluid workflow structure is very important, and you must not skip those steps.
-Also, using a convenience tool without understanding exactly what it does and without knowing how to replicate it's behavior manually WILL be consdidered CHEATING.
+Also, using a convenience tool without understanding exactly what it does and without knowing how to replicate it's behavior manually WILL be considered CHEATING.

 ## Installation